Quantum Chi-Squared and Goodness of Fit Testing: Goodness of fit for quantum measurements

-We now come to the central part the paper, which is concerned with the problem of testing whether the data acquired during an experiment is compatible with the fact that it is sampled from a given quantum state $\sigma$.
-Obviously, if we would like to make the measurement which reveals the most information, it should be the one that would allow to reject the hypothesis as soon as possible if the hypothesis is false.
+Obviously, if we would like to make the measurement which reveals the most information, it should be the one that would allow to reject the hypothesis $H$ as soon as possible if the hypothesis is false.
+That is, we want the $\chi^2$ statistic to grow on average as fast as possible when we sample from a state different from $\sigma$.
 We therefore define an $\epsilon$-ball around our hypothesis state $\sigma$, and will optimize over all possible POVM measurements in such a way that we require that the (classical!) $\chi^2$ divergence with respect to all possible density matrices $\rho$ outside of this ball $\|\rho-\sigma\|\geq\epsilon$ is as large as possible.
-Due to the quadratic nature of the $\chi^2$ divergence, the natural norm to use is the Frobenius norm (i.e. $\|X\|=\sqrt{ \tr[X^\dagger X]}$); all bounds derived for the Frobenius norm can however be converted to any other norm such as the infinity or trace distance by using well known inequalities.
+Due to the quadratic nature of the $\chi^2$ divergence, the natural norm to use is the Frobenius norm (i.e. $\|X\|=\sqrt{ \tr[X^\dagger X]}$); all bounds derived for the Frobenius norm, however, can be converted to any other norm such as the infinity or trace distance by using well known inequalities.
+The aforementioned discussion leads us to define the following quantity:

-Clearly, the optimal POVM should be an informationally complete POVM, as otherwise there would always be directions in which the divergence is zero.
-The properties of the optimal POVM will be discussed in the following section \ref{divRateAndoptPOVM}.